gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 # The Kubernetes executor

-GitLab Runner can use Kubernetes to run builds on a kubernetes cluster.
+GitLab Runner can use Kubernetes to run builds on a Kubernetes cluster.
 This is possible with the use of the **Kubernetes** executor.

 The **Kubernetes** executor, when used with GitLab CI, connects to the Kubernetes